CSUN-IT/sword-api-uploader/README.md

 ### SWORD_PASSWORD

 This is the password that will be used for authentication during SWORD operations.

+## :seat: Global Deposit Behavior Variables

+You only need to add these environment variables if you want to override the default behavior during deposit operations.

+### SWORD_CONTENT_TYPE

+Allows you to change the content type of deposits.
+The default is `application/zip`.

+### SWORD_PACKAGING

+Allows you to change the packaging format of deposits.
+The default is `http://purl.org/net/sword-types/METSDSpaceSIP` (METS format for a DSpace repository).

+### SWORD_ON_BEHALF_OF

+Allows you to set the `X-On-Behalf-Of` header during deposits.
+The default is an empty string.

+### SWORD_NO_OP

+Allows you to set the `X-No-Op` header during deposits.
+The default is `false`.

+### SWORD_VERBOSE

+Allows you to set the `X-Verbose` header during deposits.
+The default is `false`.

 ## :mortar_board: Thesis File Path Environment Variables